-These springy bowls are a tasty and simple meal that’s packed with plant protein and fiber from roasted veggies, chickpeas, whole grains, and an addicting cilantro lime crema.
-Vegan and gluten-free option!
+These Spring Veggie Bowls are a tasty, simple meal packed with plant protein from roasted veggies, chickpeas, whole grains, and a tasty cilantro lime crema.

 This shit is bananas.